The NNSS (Non-Native Species Secretariat) invasive species awareness week

 American Skunk-Cabbage is hard to control once it has becomes established as the rhizomes grow deep.
 The plants can be dug up and allowed to die by drying out, or selected herbicide can be used, however, spraying near water requires a licence and needs to be done by a professional company.

-The NNSS fact sheet for American Skunk-Cabbage can be found here
+The NNSS identification sheet for American Skunk-Cabbage can be found by clicking the link.

 Rhododendron – Rhododendron ponticum